MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 > [!NOTE]
 > Some reports export numbers as text, which prevents you from doing calculations or using Power Pivot on the cells in the Excel worksheet.
 After exporting, it's a good idea to verify the numbers in the worksheet.
 If you want to do analysis and charting on the numbers, change the format of the relevant cells from **Text** to **Number**.
 For more information about formatting numbers in cells, see this video [Formatting Numbers in Cells in Microsoft Excel](https://www.youtube.com/watch?v=2suE4YmZu_Q).

+### <a name="microsoft-word-document"></a>Microsoft Word Document
+Use the **Microsoft Word Document** option to generate a report as a Word document.

+> [!NOTE]
+> You can specify the layout to use for each report on the **Report Selection** page in the **Selected Layout** field.
+The default setting for reports is **RDLC (built-in)**, which produces reports in the same, or similar, layout as the **Microsoft Word Document** layout.
+However, the key difference is whether you want to generate a single or multiple report documents.
+For single documents, you can use the RDLC (built-in) option.
+For multiple documents, set the **Microsoft Word Document** as the default layout for the report.
+For more information, see [Managing Report and Document Layouts](ui-manage-report-layouts.md).

 ## <a name="scheduling-a-report-to-run"></a><a name="ScheduleReport"></a> Scheduling a Report to Run